 Over the past decade, Dove has used social media to rebrand itself as a personal care brand as well as a company that is committed to helping women realize their beauty potential.
 Dove’s social media makeover is an outgrowth of the company’s “Campaign for Real Beauty.”
 After finding that only 4 percent of women consider themselves beautiful, Dove began focusing on helping women feel comfortable with the skin they’re in.

+With the growing needs of video content production for web and social media, the Melbourne video production team understands the unique requirements, both from a budgetary and creative standpoint, for producing content specifically catered to this medium.
+A one stop shop for all your video productions, imaginationcreations.com takes care of the whole process.
 In 2013, Dove broadcast this message through social media with a viral video called “Dove Real Beauty Sketches” that used drawings from a forensic sketch artist to show the difference between the way women describe themselves and how others see them.
 This won Dove support from other important promotional partners, such as the Girl Scouts.
 The next year Dove and an alliance of charities, businesses and trade associations launched a new campaign to help change attitudes toward body image and put health above appearance.

 As part of its ongoing campaign, Dove also launched an effort to combat negative advertising associated with health and beauty marketing with an “Ad Makeover” initiative that allowed Facebook users to replace depressing ads about topics such as weight loss with uplifting messages.
 The campaign reached 5.5 million women, motivating 50 percent of female visitors to leave a message and increasing its Facebook mentions by 71 percent.